 44.1.1. the mover must state the motion without speaking to it (Chair): Is there a motion?
 Mover: I move that 44.1.2. the motion must be seconded by a Councillor other than the mover Seconder: I second the motion 44.1.3. if a motion is not seconded the motion lapses 44.1.4. if a motion, is moved and seconded the Chair must ask: Is the motion opposed or does any Councillor wish to speak to the motion?
 44.1.5. if no Councillor indicates opposition or a desire to speak to it, the Chair may put the motion to the vote without discussion (No) Then I will put the motion to a vote.
 Those in favour?
 Those against?
-The motion is carried/lost 44.1.6. if a Councillor indicates opposition or a desire to speak to the motion, then the Chair must firstly call on the mover to address the meeting (Yes) Cr (MoverName), would you like to speak to the motion?
-44.1.7. after the mover has addressed the meeting, the Chair must call on the seconder to address the meeting, although the seconder Cr (SeconderName), would you like to speak to the motion or reserve your right to speak until may reserve the right to address the meeting until all other Councillors wishing to speak to the matter, other than the mover's right of reply under Rule 45, have been heard other Councillors have spoken?
+The motion is carried/lost 44.1.6. if a Councillor indicates opposition or a desire to speak to the motion, then the Chair must firstly call on the mover to address the meeting (Yes) Cr (Mover Name), would you like to speak to the motion?
+44.1.7. after the mover has addressed the meeting, the Chair must call on the seconder to address the meeting, although the seconder may reserve the right to address the meeting until all other Councillors wishing to speak to the matter, other than the mover's right of reply under Rule 45, have been heard Cr (Seconder Name), would you like to speak to the motion or reserve your right to speak until other Councillors have spoken?
 44.1.8. if the seconder wishes to address the meeting immediately after the mover has spoken, once he or she has done so, the Chair must then invite debate by calling on any Councillor who wishes to speak to the motion, providing an opportunity to alternate between those wishing to speak against the motion and those wishing to speak for the motion; and Would any other Councillors like to speak to the motion?
-Cr (AgainstName)?
-Cr (ForName)?
+Cr (Against Name)?
+Cr (For Name)?
 44.1.9. if, after the mover has addressed the meeting, the Chair has invited debate and no other Councillor speaks to the motion, then the Chair must put the motion to the vote.
-Cr (MoverName), would you like to exercise a right of reply?
+Cr (Mover Name), would you like to exercise a right of reply?
 Then/Now I will put the motion to a vote.
 Those in favour?
 Those against?
 The motion is carried/lost